 - fat loss

-We’ve tried butter coffee a few times, and sometimes just add a teaspoon of coconut oil to our long black.
-We find it does give a more gentle, even caffeine release without the usual coffee jitters.
+I’ve tried butter coffee a few times, and sometimes just add a teaspoon of coconut oil to my black filter coffee.
+I find it does give a more gentle, even caffeine release without the usual coffee jitters.
 It is also really satiating, and you might find you are not hungry for several hours after having a cup.

-Many people take bulletproof coffee instead of their breakfast or to replace one of their meals, and although we think that it’s a handy alternative fuel source that can be used for convenience during a busy day or during the intermittent fasting, we don’t think it should replace a regular high protein, satiating breakfast as you’d be missing out on an array of essential nutrients found in real, whole foods.
+Many people take bulletproof coffee instead of their breakfast or to replace one of their meals, and although I think that it’s a handy alternative fuel source that can be used for convenience during a busy day or during intermittent fasting, I don’t think it should replace a regular high-protein, satiating breakfast as you’d be missing out on an array of essential nutrients found in real, whole foods.

 Do you drink bulletproof coffee or have you ever tried it?
 What do you think – did you notice any of the benefits?
 What do you add to pimp your butter coffee?
-Let us know in the comments below.
+Let me know in the comments below.
 In meantime, here is a recipe for homemade bulletproof coffee with coconut oil and butter or ghee (depending on whether you want a paleo/Whole30 or primal/keto version).Print

 - 1 cup black coffee (filter, plunger, french press)